 Mental illness is common in New Zealand.
 The first national survey on mental illness (published in 2006) found that 20% of New Zealanders experienced a mental disorder in a 12-month period, while 47% had at some stage in their life.

 Until the late 20th century mental health services and practitioners focused on treating mentally ill people.
 The rise of mental health self-help and advocacy groups from the 1970s contributed to a new focus on creating and preserving good mental health.
-In the 2000s government and health providers promoted mental wellness in addition to providing services for mentally ill people.
+In the 21st century government and health providers promoted mental wellness in addition to providing services for mentally ill people.

 Social connectedness – the relationships people have within their families, workplaces and communities – was recognised as affecting mental health, particularly when connections broke down or were not present.
 This was regularly measured through surveys by the Ministry of Social Development using six indicators: telephone and internet access at home, contact with family and friends, contact between young people and parents, trust in others, loneliness, and voluntary work.
 The ministry’s planning and decisions were influence by trends in these indicators.